casper-ecosystem/authorization-keys-example/tutorial/authorization-keys.md

 ## Accessing Authorization Keys from a Smart Contract

-Contract code can retrieve the set of authorization keys for a given Deploy by calling the `runtime::list_authorization_keys` function, which returns the set of account hashes representing the keys used to sign the Deploy under which the contract is executing. <!-- TODO add a link to docs.rs. -->
+Contract code can retrieve the set of authorization keys for a given deploy by calling the `runtime::list_authorization_keys` function, which returns the set of account hashes representing the keys used to sign the deploy under which the contract is executing. <!-- TODO add a link to docs.rs. -->

 ## When to Use Authorization Keys